zhix/tjbot/README.md

 ```bash
 sudo node MICtest.js
 ```
+Try to speak into the microphone, see what is printed on the Terminal.

 9. Test "SERVOtest.js" to see if your servo motor is working fine.

 ```bash
 sudo node SERVOtest.js